 - Interested in learning about starting a business

-The deadline for receipt of applications has been extended to Friday, May 18.
+The deadline for receipt of applications is on Friday, May 31, 2019.

 - The Innovation Institute is not responsible for technical problems resulting in submissions not being received.